-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun(s)" and "Drill Fluid" valves are open. - Fill and rinse the tank with clear water and then start the motor and pump.
-By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system.
-Open the valve on the wash wand to flush it back into the hopper.
-Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank (use the customer installed tank bottom drain valve) and dispose of it according to local environmental approved practices. - Remove the drain caps on any of the suction tees located at the tanks and allow remaining water to escape from the piping.
-After draining, Leave the cap off. - Remove centrifugal pump front drain plug.
-Leave the pump plug out. - Make sure "Tank Gun(s)" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
+- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun" and "Drill Fluid" valves are open. - Disconnect the 1 1/2" discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recalculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
+By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
+Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank (use the customer installed tank bottom drain valve) and dispose of it according to local environmental approved practices. - Remove the drain cap on the suction tee located at the lower right end of tank and allow remaining water to escape from the piping.
+Leave the cap off. - Remove centrifugal pump front drain plug.
+Leave the pump plug out. - Make sure "Tank Gun" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
 Leave filter / shear out of housing as this will allow remaining moisture to drain. - Open the hopper valve and pour in a suitable environmentally friendly anti-freeze until it runs out of the filter / shear housing opened end. - Shut the hopper valve and pour a suitable environmentally friendly anti-freeze into the hopper until about 2" of fluid cover the valve.
 This will stop the valve from freezing around the edges.